 If you have conditions that cause mineral deficiency, you may want to limit your intake of green beans due to their small amount of phytic acid.
 You can also decrease phytic acid greatly by cooking your green beans and avoiding them raw if you suffer from one of these conditions.

-- Everyone can benefit from green beans, from the infant to the athlete, the elderly and everyone in between.
+- Everyone can benefit from green beans nutrition, from the infant to the athlete, the elderly and everyone in between.

 - Green beans exhibit strong antioxidant activity that protects from various diseases, including cancer, diabetes and heart disease.